 Douglas Arthur Jacks

-Douglas Arthur "Doug" Jacks was born April 8, 1918, in San Diego, CA, and died July 28, 1944, near Granville, France, during WWII at age 26.
-He is the son of John Douglas Jacks of Denver, CO, and Ethel M. Abbey of Belleville, Freedom Twp., Republic Co., KS.
+Douglas Arthur "Doug" Jacks was born April 8, 1918, in San Diego, San Diego Co., CA, and died July 28, 1944, near Granville, France, during WWII at age 26.
+He is the son of John Douglas Jacks of Denver, CO, and Ethel Margaret Abbey of Belleville, Freedom Twp., Republic Co., KS.
 He enlisted when unmarried on August 4, 1941, at Los Angeles, CA, for 3 years.
 Had 2 years of college.
 San Diego High School Class of 1936.
 Was piloting a P-51A on August 22, 1943, at Zephyrhills AAF, FL, when he had a mid-air collision with a bird.
 Was a 1st Lieutenant when he was killed in WWII.

 Douglas Arthur "Doug" Jacks and Mary Alice (Young) Jacks had no children.